-- 68. For the blessed God, the good Demon said or commanded the Soul to be in the Body, the Mind in the Soul, $(\chi \delta \gamma o c)$ the Word, or Speech, or Reason in the Mind, and the Mind in God, and that God is the Father of them all. - 69.
-Therefore, the Word is the Image of the Mind, and the Mind of God, and the Body of the Idea, and the Idea of the Soul. - 70.
-Therefore, of the Matter, the subtilest or smallest part is Air, of the Air the Soul, of the Soul the Mind, of the Mind God. - 71.
-And God is about all things, and through all things, but the Mind about the Soul, the Soul about the Air, and the Air about the Matter.

-72. But Necessity, and Providence, and Nature, are the Organs or Instruments of the World, and of the Order of Matter.

-73. For of those things that are intelligible, every one

-is; but the Essence of them is Identity.

-74. But of the Bodies of the whole, or universe, every

-one is many things.

-75. For the Bodies that are put together, and that have, and make their changes into other, having this Identity, do always save and preserve the incorruption of the Identity, a Number.

-76. But in every one of the compound Bodies there is
+- 68. For the blessed God, the good Demon said or commanded the Soul to be in the Body, the Mind, in the Soul, the Word, or Speech, or Reason in the Mind, and the Mind in God, and that God is the Father of them all. - 69.
+Therefore the Word is the Image of the Mind, and the Mind of God, and the Body of the Idea, and the Idea of the Soul. - 70.
+Therefore of the Matter, the subtlest or smallest part is Air, of the Air the Soul, of the Soul the Mind, of the Mind God. - 71.
+And God is about all things, and through all things, but the Mind about the Soul, the Soul about the Air, and the Air about the Matter. - 72.
+But Necessity, and Providence, and Nature, are the Organs or Instruments of the World, and of the Order of Matter. - 73.
+For of those things that are intelligible, every one is but the Essence of them in Identity. - 74.
+But of the Bodies of the whole, or universe, every one is many things. - 75.
+For the Bodies that are put together, and that have, and make their changes into other, having this Identity, do always save and preserve the uncorruption of the Identity. - 76.
+But in every one of the compound Bodies, there is a number

-77. For without Number it is impossible there should be consistence, or constitution, or composition, or dissolution.

-78. But Unities do both beget and increase Numbers, and again being dissolved, come into themselves.

-79. And the Matter is One.

-80. But this whole World, the great God, and the Image of the Greater, and united unto him, and concerning the Order, and Will of the Father, is the fulness of Life.

-81. And there is nothing therein, through all the Eternity of the Revolutions, neither of the whole, nor of the parts which doth not live.

-82. For there is nothing dead, that either hath been,

-or is, or shall be in the World.

-83. For the Father would have it, as long as it lasts, to be a living thing; and therefore it must needs be God also.

-84. How, therefore, O Son, can there be in God in the image of the Universe, in the fulness of Life, any dead things?

-85. For dying is Corruption, and corruption is

-destruction.

-86. How, then, can any part of the incorruptible be corrupted, or of God be destroyed?

-[87.
-Tat.

-87. Tat.
-Therefore, O Father, do not the living things in the World die, though they be parts thereof?

-88. Herm.
-Be wary in thy speech, O Son, and not

-deceived in the names of things.

-89. For they do not die, O Son, but as Compound

-bodies they are dissolved.

-- 90. But dissolution is not death; and they are dissolved, not that they may be destroyed, but that they may be made new. - 91.
-Tat.
-What, then, is the operation of Life?
+- 77. For without number it is impossible there should be consistence or constitution, or composition, or dissolution. - 78.
+But Unities do both beget and increase Numbers, and again being dissolved, come into themselves. - 79.
+And the Matter is One. - 80.
+But this whole World, the great God, and the Image of the Greater, and united unto him, and conserving the Order and Will of the Father, is the fulness of Life. - 81.
+And there is nothing therein, through all the Eternity of the Revolutions, neither of the whole, nor of the parts which doth not live. - 82.
+For there is nothing dead, that either hath been, or is, or shall be in the World. - 83.
+For the Father would have it as long as it lasts, to be a living thing; and therefore it must needs be God also. - 84.
+How therefore, O Son, can there be in God, in the Image of the Universe, in the fulness of Life, any dead things? - 85.
+For dying is corruption, and corruption is destruction. - 86.
+How then can any part of the incorruptible be corrupted, or of God be destroyed? - 87.
+TAT.
+Therefore, O Father, do not the living things in the World die, though they be parts thereof. - 88.
+HERM.
+Be wary in thy Speech, O Son, and not deceived in the names of things. - 89.
+For they do not die, O Son, but as compound Bodies they are dissolved. - 90.
+But dissolution is not death; and they are dissolved, not that they may be destroyed, but that they may be made new. - 91.
+TAT.
+What then is the operation of Life?
 Is it not Motion? - 92.
-Herm.
-And what is there in the World unmoveable?
-Nothing at all, O Son. - 93.
-Tat.
-Why, doth not the Earth seem immoveable to thee, O Father?
+HERM.
+And what is there in the World unmovable?
+Nothing at all, O Son.

-- 94. Herm.
-No, but subject to many Motions, though after a manner, it alone be stable. - 95.
-What a ridiculous thing it were that the nurse of all things should be immoveable which beareth and bringeth forth all things.

-96. For it is impossible that anything that bringeth

-forth, should bring forth without Motion.
+- 93. TAT.
+Why, doth not the Earth seem unmovable to thee, O Father? - 94.
+HERM.
+No, but subject to many motions, though after a manner it alone be stable. - 95.
+What a ridiculous thing it were, that the Nurse of all things should be unmovable, which beareth and bringeth forth all things. - 96.
+For it is impossible, that anything that bringeth forth, should bring forth without Motion.